top of page

 Jane Rickson

-I am Professor of Soil Erosion and Conservation at Cranfield University UK.
-I am a biosystems engineer, with over 30 years’ experience of fundamental and applied research in soil and water management, specialising in sustainable land management.
+I am a Professor of Soil Erosion and Conservation at Cranfield University UK.
+I am a biosystems engineer, with over 30 years experience of in fundamental and applied research in soil and water management, specializing in sustainable land management.
 I have worked internationally on the problems of soil degradation and how they can be solved.
-In EWA BELT (primarily WP2), I will help evaluate the performance of conservation agriculture techniques in restoring and enhancing soil condition (physical, biological and chemical properties).
+In EWA BELT (primarily WP2), I will help evaluate the performance of conservation agriculture techniques in restoring and enhancing soil conditions (physical, biological, and chemical properties).